Kashish-2005/AI-Assistant-Command-Generator-CLI/README.md

      - pip install requests
 - Run the CLI:
      - python ai_assistant_cli.py

--- ✅ Remaining dependencies (for file handling, etc.) will install automatically on first run.
+- ✅ Remaining dependencies (for file handling, etc.) will install automatically on first run.

--- you'll be presented with an interactive menu to access all seven core features!
+-- you'll be presented with an interactive menu to access all nine core features!
   ---